azmainm/standup-tickets-sp/functions/README.md

 - **In-progress**: When participants mention starting work
 - **Completed**: When participants report finishing tasks

+### Future Plans Tracking
+The system now automatically detects when participants mention future plans or ideas:
+- **Detection**: Uses phrases like "is a future plan", "future enhancement", "planned for future"
+- **Assignment**: Automatically assigned to "TBD" (To Be Determined)
+- **Tracking**: Marked with `isFuturePlan: true` flag for easy identification
+- **Teams Integration**: Included in a separate "Future Plans discussed in this meeting" section

 ### Task Types
 The enhanced prompting identifies different types of task mentions:
 - **NEW TASK**: Completely new tasks being assigned
 - **EXISTING TASK UPDATE**: Progress updates on existing tasks
 - **STATUS CHANGE**: Changes in task status (started, completed, etc.)
+- **FUTURE PLAN**: Future plans or ideas mentioned for consideration

 ### Participant Guidelines
 See `MEETING_PARTICIPANT_GUIDELINES.md` for detailed guidance on how participants should communicate about tasks during meetings to ensure accurate tracking.